 Historically, a majority of our sales have been to relatively few customers, and due in part to the consolidation of ownership of cable television and direct broadcast satellite systems, we expect this customer concentration to continue in the foreseeable future.
-Sales to our ten largest customers in 2006, 2005 and 2004 accounted for approximately 50%, 54% and 55% of net sales, respectively.
+Sales to our ten largest customers in the first quarter of 2007 and the fiscal years 2006 and 2005 accounted for approximately 61%, 50% and 54% of net sales, respectively.
 Although we are attempting to broaden our customer base by penetrating new markets such as the telecommunications and broadcast markets and expand internationally, we expect to see continuing industry consolidation and customer concentration due in part to the significant capital costs of constructing broadband networks.
 For example, Comcast acquired AT&T Broadband in 2002, thereby creating the largest U.S. cable operator, reaching approximately 22 million subscribers.
-The sale of Adelphia Communications' cable systems to Comcast and TimeWarner has led to further industry consolidation.
+The sale of Adelphia Communications' cable systems to Comcast and Time Warner Cable has led to further industry consolidation.
 NTL and Telewest, the two largest cable operators in the UK, completed their merger in 2006.
-In the DBS market, The News Corporation Ltd. acquired an indirect controlling interest in Hughes Electronics, the parent company of DIRECTV in 2003.
-News Corporation subsequently sold its interest in DirecTV to Liberty Media in December 2006.
+In the DBS market, The News Corporation Ltd. acquired an indirect controlling interest in DIRECTV to Liberty Media in December 2006.
 In the telco market, AT&T recently completed its acquisition of Bell South.

-In 2006, 2005 and 2004, sales to Comcast accounted for 12%, 18% and 17%, respectively, of net sales.
+In the first quarter of 2007 and the fiscal years 2006 and 2005, sales to Comcast accounted for 21%, 12% and 18%, respectively, of net sales.
 The loss of Comcast or any other significant customer or any reduction in orders by Comcast or any significant customer, or our failure to qualify our products with a significant customer could adversely affect our business, operating results and liquidity.
 In this regard, sales to Comcast declined in 2006 compared to 2005, both in absolute dollars and as a percentage of revenues.
 Furthermore, in the third and fourth quarters of 2005, sales to a distributor for a major telco accounted for 13% of net sales.
-However, we have not made significant shipments to this telco after the second quarter of 2006, and we do not expect to make continuing significant shipments to this customer after 2006.
+However, we have not made continuing significant shipments to this telco after the second quarter of 2006, and we do not expect to make continuing significant shipments to this customer in the future.
 The loss of, or any reduction in orders from, a significant customer would harm our business.

 In addition, historically we have been dependent upon capital spending in the cable and satellite industry.
 We are attempting to diversify our customer base beyond cable and satellite customers, principally into the telco market.
 Major telcos have begun to implement plans to rebuild or upgrade their networks to offer bundled video, voice and data services.
 While we have recently increased our revenue from telco customers, we are relatively new to this market.
 In order to be successful in this market, we may need to build alliances with telco equipment manufacturers, adapt our products for telco applications, take orders at prices resulting in lower margins, and build internal expertise to handle the particular contractual and technical demands of the telco industry.
 In addition, telco video deployments are subject to delays in completion, as video processing technologies and video business models are new to most telcos and many of their largest suppliers.
 Implementation issues with our products or those of other vendors have caused, and may continue to cause delays in project completion for our customers and delay the recognition of revenue by Harmonic.
-As a result of these and other factors, we cannot assure you that we will be able to increase our revenues from the telco market, or that we can do so profitably, and any failure to increase revenues and profits from telco customers could adversely affect our business.
+As a result of these and other factors, we cannot assure you that we will be able to increase our revenues from the telco market, or that we can do so profitably, and any failure to increase revenues and profits from telco customers.